ECO-FRIENDLY: McNICHOLS & THE ENVIRONMENT

 McNICHOLS is a proud partner in ENERGY STAR, a joint voluntary program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR promotes energy conservation and fights climate change.

-According to ENERGY STAR, more than 6,000 organizations work with the EPA and ENERGY STAR to improve energy efficiency at their facilities.
-This includes 35 percent of Fortune 500 companies.
+According to ENERGY STAR, thousands of organizations work with the EPA and ENERGY STAR to improve energy efficiency at their facilities.
+This includes 40 percent of Fortune 500 companies.